FACULTY & STAFF

 B.A.
 Mathematical Science; M.A.T.
 Math Education

-Mr. Playford earned his Bachelor of Science in Biology and Chemistry, as well as his English-focused Bachelor of Secondary Education, at the University of Canberra in Australia.
-Michael has been teaching high school classes at Gungahlin College in a variety of subjects, including Chemistry, Biology and English.
+Michael Playford earned his Bachelor of Science in Biology and Chemistry, as well as his English-focused Bachelor of Secondary Education, at the University of Canberra in Australia.
+Mr. Playford has been teaching high school classes at Gungahlin College in a variety of subjects, including Chemistry, Biology and English.
 Teaching this variety of classes has allowed him to approach education with a strong interdisciplinary focus.

 Before teaching, Mr. Playford worked on designing educational programs that linked modern-day astronomy research with the history behind scientifically-significant sites.
 This has shaped his approach to education to focus on helping learners engage with ideas and skills not just in isolation, but as pieces of a bigger picture that have real world applications.
 His educational philosophy focuses on letting students feel confident in asking their own questions.
 By placing students in contexts where they are surrounded by opportunities to explore, they are encouraged to make connections between what they have already learned and the new ideas they are exposed to.